olebole/irafdoc/doc/dataio.export.rst

   <p>
-  will save the image with the same intensity scaling and color as would be see by displaying it to ximtool using the default DISPLAY task settings, normalized XImtool brightness/contrast values and the <tt>"idl15.lut"</tt> LUT in the current directory.
+  will save the image with the same intensity scaling and color as would be see by displaying it to ximtool using the default DISPLAY task settings, normalized XImtool brightness/contrast values and the <span style="font-family: monospace;">"idl15.lut"</span> LUT in the current directory.
   </p>
   <!-- EndSection:   'COLOR OUTPUT IMAGES' -->